OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 Then replace all the occurrences of the `location` value throughout the template to be `"location": "[parameters('location')]"`.

-When you put the final template in to the template source on the step, it will extract the parameters and allow you to replace those with values with your own.
+When you put the final template into the template source on the step, it will extract the parameters and allow you to replace those with values with your own.

 ![ARM Parameters](arm-template-parameters.png "width=500")